There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 Making a decision can be difficult—or almost mindless.
 This difficulty depends on many factors but follows the considerations discussed earlier in the Search step.

-Understanding the sales funnel can help analyze the decision-making process, as it involves evaluating the stages from initial awareness to final purchase.
+Understanding the sales funnel can help analyze the decision-making process and the buying process, as it involves evaluating the stages from initial awareness to final purchase, and it should align tightly with your overarching business planning and strategy.

 Often, the customer can’t explain what led them to the final decision.
 Given the wide range of influencing factors, the decision is made through a mental algorithm that considers the weight of each consideration.
 People often resort to their frameworks for large or particularly complex decisions, like comparing the pros and cons of a given set of alternatives.